-The device is programmed basically on a page basis, but it does allow multiple partial page programing of a byte/word or consecutive bytes/words up to 528(X8 device) or 264(X16 device), in a single page program cycle.
-The number of consecutive partial page programming operation within the same page without an intervening erase operation should not exceed 2 for main array and 3 for spare array.
+The device is programmed basically on a page basis, but it does allow multiple partial page programing of a byte or consecutive bytes up to 528 bytes(x8 device) or 264words(x16 device), in a single page program cycle.
+The number of consecutive partial page programming operation within the same page without an intervening erase operation must not exceed 1 for main array and 2 for spare array.
 The addressing may be done in any random order in a block.
-A page program cycle consists of a serial data loading period in which up to 528 bytes(X8 device) or 264 words(X16 device) of data may be loaded into the page register, followed by a non-volatile programming period where the loaded data is programmed into the appropriate cell.
+A page program cycle consists of a serial data loading period in which up to 528 bytes(x8 device) or 264words(x16 device) of data may be loaded into the page register, followed by a nonvolatile programming period where the loaded data is programmed into the appropriate cell.
+Serial data loading can be started from 2nd half array by moving pointer.
 About the pointer operation, please refer to the attached technical notes.

-The serial data loading period begins by inputting the Serial Data Input command(80h), followed by the three address cycles input and then serial data loading.
-The words other than those to be programmed do not need to be loaded.
+The serial data loading period begins by inputting the Serial Data Input command(80h), followed by the four cycle address input and then serial data loading.
+The bytes other than those to be programmed do not need to be loaded.
 The Page Program confirm command(10h) initiates the programming process.
 Writing 10h alone without previously entering the serial data will not initiate the programming process.
-The internal write controller automatically executes the algorithms and timings necessary for program and verify, thereby freeing the system controller for other tasks.
+The internal write state control automatically executes the algorithms and timings necessary for program and verify, thereby freeing the system controller for other tasks.
 Once the program process starts, the Read Status Register command may be entered, with RE and CE low, to read the status register.
 The system controller can detect the completion of a program cycle by monitoring the R/B output, or the Status bit(I/O 6) of the Status Register.
 Only the Read Status command and Reset command are valid while programming is in progress.
-When the Page Program is complete, the Write Status Bit(I/O 0) may be checked(Figure 10).
+When the Page Program is complete, the Write Status Bit(I/O 0) may be checked(Figure 7).
 The internal write verify detects only errors for "1"s that are not successfully programmed to "0"s.
 The command register remains in Read Status command mode until another valid command is written to the command register.

-Figure 10.
-Program Operation
+Figure 7.
+Program & Read Status Operation